Nathan Monzango: Career

-Amiens SC

 Monzango made his professional debut with Amiens in a 1–0 Ligue 2 win over Nancy on 22 August 2020.

 On 8 September 2021, he joined Turkish club Çaykur Rizespor on loan.
 On 4 February 2022, Çaykur Rizespor terminated the loan after Monzango made only one cup appearance for the club up to that point.

-Pau FC

-Monzago joined Pau FC in Ligue 2 in 2022 for the next two seasons.
+Monzago joined Pau in Ligue 2 in 2022 for the next two seasons.

+On 14 August 2024, Monzango signed for Championnat National club Villefranche.